Wilson Disease Association Board of Directors

 Merritt, B.C.
 Canada

 Jean is a retired CPA living in Merritt, British Columbia.
 She has WD and has a brother with WD.
-Jean has served as Treasurer of the WDA.
+Jean also served as Treasurer of the Wilson Disease Association and is an active volunteer in her community.

 Carol graduated from the University of Utah in 1976 with a B.A. degree in Accounting, and retired from the Federal Energy Regulatory Commission with 31 years Federal government service in September 2002.
 Since retirement, she does part-time consulting work as an Associate with Brown, Williams, Moorhead & Quinn.
 She was diagnosed in 1973 with Wilson's disease, which resulted in neurological impairment.
 She was misdiagnosed for almost two years, and her experience has been documented in an article she wrote which was published in the American Journal of Nursing, as well as an article written about her by Berton Roueche for New Yorker magazine.
 She helped found the Wilson's Disease Association in 1982 and served as its President for ten years.
 She has also served as Vice-President and Treasurer.